-Yellow Assembly Committee: 9 Bill #:7

-78 Book banning violates the Fir st Amendment when public scho ol or other
+78 Book banning violates the First Amendment when public school or other

-79 government officials ban boo ks from a library because they di islike the ideas
+79 government officials ban books from a library because they dislike the ideas

-80 contained in those books or o disagree with the viewpoints conv veyed in the
+80 contained in those books or disagree with the viewpoints conveyed in the

 81 books.(Freedom Forum)

-82

-83 Fiscal Implications: Negligi ible
+83 Fiscal Implications: Negligible

-84

-85 Environmental Implication 1s: Negligible
+85 Environmental Implications: Negligible

-86

-87 Effective Date: January, 20 26
+87 Effective Date: January, 2026

-Blue Senate Committee: 4 Bill #:8 Sponsors: Roxanna Karrazzi, Clara Ryan, Juliana Esteban, Joanna Cherian, Emma 1 2 Lee, 3 4 An Act To: have all public NY state public schools have at least one club and/or 5 extracurriculars available to all students.
-6 7 The People of the State of New York, represented in the Senate and Assembly do enact as follows: 8 9 Purpose: Clubs and extracurriculars help and give students the opportunity to 10 explore their interests and learn new things.
-Clubs and extracurriculars allow 11 students to interact with others and let students show their creativity and passions.
-12 13 Summary of Provisions Section 1: Clubs- a group of persons organized for a social, literary, athletic, 14 15 political, or other purpose 16 Extracurriculars- outside the regular curriculum or program of courses 17 18 Section 2: This bill will mandate that all New York state schools offer at least one 19 club or extracurricular activity to all students.
-This will help students connect with 20 their peers that share similar interests and get more involved in their community.
-21 This will also help students that don't have access to clubs and activities outside of 22 school.
-23 24 Justification: This bill will allow students to show and express their creativity and 25 passions in school, allow students to meet others that share the same interest 26 within the school, and meet others outside of their grade level.
-A study from the 27 University of California shows that those who spend 1-10 hours per week in 28 extracurricular activities have higher GPAS than those who do not participate.
-29 30 Fiscal Implications: Implementing this bill will require an allocation of funds for 31 equipment, staff, and other materials, sourced from state taxes and federal grants.
-32 This bill will have minimal implications, as the necessary funds will come from the 33 school's budget to pay the advisor.
-Although the costs are modest, the long-term services due to positive and improved student outcomes.
+WWW.YMCANYS.ORG FUR SUCIAL RESPONSI Blue Senate Committee: 4 Bill #:8 Sponsors: Roxanna K Lee, arrazzi, Clara Ryan, Juliana Esteban, Jo anna Cherian, Emma An Act To: have all p extracurriculars availa ublic NY state public schools have at lea ble to all students. ast one club and/or The People of the State o of New York, represented in the Senate and Asser nbly do enact as follows: explore their interests xtracurriculars help and give students th and learn new things.
+Clubs and extract th others and let students show their cr urriculars allow political, or other purp oup of persons organized for a social, lit club or extracurricular their peers that share mandate that all New York state school activity to all students.
+This will help st similar interests and get more involved lents that don't have access to clubs and udents connect with in their community. passions in school, allo within the school, and University of California I will allow students to show and expres ow students to meet others that share the meet others outside of their grade level a shows that those who spend 1-10 hour es have higher GPAS than those who do he same interest I. A study from the rs per week in equipment, staff, and This bill will have minin school's budget to pay benefits are significant dropout rates.
+Addition based on reduced func Implementing this bill will require an all other materials, sourced from state taxe mal implications, as the necessary funds the advisor.
+Although the costs are mo c, including increased student success ra nally, New York State is expected to hav ds spent on learning assistance educatio e and improved student outcomes. es and federal grants. s will come from the dest, the long-term ates and reduced ve significant savings,

-35 36 benefits are significant, including increased student success rates and reduced dropout rates.
-Additionally, New York State is expected to have significant savings, based on reduced funds spent on learning assistance education and other support

-- 39 Environmental Implications: This bill will have non-existent environmental - 40 implications.
+- 39 Environmental Implications: This bill will have non-existent environmental

+- 40 implications.

+- 41

-42 Effective Date: September 1, 2025
+- 42 Effective Date: September 1, 2025